 The two different postgraduate semester tracks (research and studio) have been developed to identify and emphasize a particular focus, but projects focused on research may also involve studio work, and vice versa.
 The primary differences between these two tracks are whether the student wants to work with an artist-mentor or exclusively with a faculty advisor and what form the culminating project will take (see below).

-During the second residency on the Montpelier campus, postgraduate students whose projects are research based will conclude their time in the program by presenting their research projects in a public lecture/presentation.
+During the second residency, postgraduate students whose projects are research based will conclude their time in the program by presenting their research projects in a public lecture/presentation.
 Postgraduate students with a studio concentration will install an exhibition of their work at the second residency.
-Students are encouraged to consider lecture/exhibition venues on campus as well as in the town of Montpelier.
+Students are encouraged to consider lecture/exhibition venues on campus.
 VCFA will help facilitate access to possible sites off-campus pending availability.
 The second residency will also be organized around extensive feedback and critical responses to the completed project from the faculty, visiting artists, other PGSVA students, and the MFA students in residence.